First, let us see what is working capital?

 Non-cash Working Capital = Receivables + Inventory – Payables

-Now let us discuss results:
+Now let us discuss the results:

 The net change in non-cash working capital